Damocles-fr/PPJF/README.md

 ### 4. Install ViolentMonkey and my scripts

-- In Librewolf, install ViolentMonkey extension https://addons.mozilla.org/fr/firefox/addon/violentmonkey/
+- In Librewolf or own browser, install ViolentMonkey extension https://addons.mozilla.org/fr/firefox/addon/violentmonkey/
-- Librewolf → settings → Extensions → ViolentMonkey → click on the three dot → click option
+- Settings → Extensions → ViolentMonkey → click on the three dot → click option
 - Go to intalled Scripts
 - Click on + , then click new
 - The editor window will open with some default metadata for the script.
 Delete all the lines of the default code.
 Don't Close.